clementckmc/word_cloud-web-flask/README.md

 ## Usage

-Just follow the instructions on the webpage once you host the web application:)
+Just follow the instructions on the webpage once you host the web application :)